Dpdl-io/DpdlEngine/README.md

 * **DpdlEngine is optimized to run on a wide range of platforms** (J2ME, JavaME, J2SE, any other JVM >= 1.4 Spec, and all platforms where the open source virtual machine 'miniJVM' can be compiled for the target platform)
 * **Built-in Dpdl scripting engine with support for custom extensions** (DpdlExtension interface) -> allows to dynamically add language features
 * **Dpdl scripting API provides access to the complete underlying Java JRE platform API and to external Java libraries**
-* **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby and OCaml language can be embedded and executed** directly within Dpdl scripts (interpreted/compiled code)
+* **ANSI C code, C++, Python, Julia, JavaScript, Lua , Ruby, OCaml and Java language can be embedded and executed** directly within Dpdl scripts (interpreted/compiled code)
 * Other programming languages can be embedded by configuration and via a dedicated interface (see [DpdlCustom] tag in DpdlEngine.ini)
 * On-the-fly compilation of embedded ANSI C code in memory at runtime (via option 'dpdl:compile') for different platforms (i386, ARM and TMS320C67xx) -> very fast compile time
 * **Support for common IoT protocol stacks such as Bluetooth(tm)** (JSR-82) and